ub-cavas/AutowareAuto/src/perception/segmentation/euclidean_cluster_nodes/design/euclidean-cluster-nodes-design.md

 ### Parameters
 - `use_detected_objects` - When true, the node publishes bounding boxes as a `DetectedObjects` msg.
 - `use_cluster` - When true, the node publishes clusters as `PointClusters` msg; otherwise, clusters are not published.
-- `use_box` - When true, clusters are formed into a box shape and published as a `BoundingBoxArray` msg.
+- `use_box` - When true, clusters are formed into a box shape and published as a `DetectedObjects` msg.
 - `max_cloud_size` - Maximum number of points expected in the input point cloud.
 Used to preallocate internal types.
 - `downsample` - Parameter to control whether to downsample the input point cloud using a voxel grid.
 If this is set to true, a set of `voxel` parameters need to be defined.
 - `use_lfit` - When true, the `L-fit` method of fitting a bounding box to cluster will be used; otherwise,the  `EigenBoxes` method will be used.